jamesknelson/govern/site/src/content/planned-api.md

 ```

-`<ControllerFactory props component render />`
+`<WithController props children={(controller: GovernController) => ReactElement} />`
 -------------------------------------------

 *Exported from `react-govern` package.*

-Component that injects a GovernController based on the `component`,
+Component that injects a GovernController that just outputs whatever props were
-keeps its props updated with `props`, and passes the controller to the
-`render` function.
+passed into the component.

 Used internally by the `withController` decorator.